MicrosoftDocs/SupportArticles-docs/support/azure/kubernetes-fleet/crp-clusterresourceplacementavailable-false.md

 # Resource propagation failure: ClusterResourcePlacementAvailable is false

-This article describes how to troubleshoot `ClusterResourcePlacementAvailable` issues when you propagate resources by using the `ClusterResourcePlacement` object API in Microsoft Azure Kubernetes Fleet Manager.
+This article discusses how to troubleshoot `ClusterResourcePlacementAvailable` issues when you propagate resources by using the `ClusterResourcePlacement` object API in Microsoft Azure Kubernetes Fleet Manager.

 ## Symptoms